BrandonRiggs-0104/fs-journal/notes/10-vue.md

 15) Putting a component inside the main vue page will insert all the given code inside the component. it should look like this: <NameofComponent />.
 It should be imported but it won't change font color to green, if it doesn't turn green then the import didn't work or never happened but the component still may work.

+// SECTION Day-2

+1) lifecycle hooks: onMounted, onUpdate, onUnmounted

+2) Code within onMounted will be run when the vue updates and unMounted is all the code that will run when you leave your current page in vue.

+// SECTION Day-3

+1) The first thing that should always go inside a new function is a try/catch.

+2) After making a model you should create a space to store the data your getting back and then you have to map out the data in the service.
+After mapping out the data you need to save th data to the AppState.

+3)